 Once you have all your items of income assembled, start thinking about deductions.
 There are different kinds of deductions that can be taken against different types of income, just as there are different rates of taxation.
 Beyrer notes, for example, that a penalty from a certificate of deposit withdrawal will show up on a 1099, but it is actually an adjustment to income and will lower your adjusted gross income (AGI).

 Generally speaking, Form 1099-MISC is distinct from its counterparts because it deals directly with work income and reimbursed expenses.
-(Other 1099s pertain to dividends, interest and other investment income.
-Deductions are available for service fees related to investment income, such as those for accounting and other financial management but are reported elsewhere on the return.)
+(Other 1099s pertain to dividends, interest and other investment income.)

 There are many types of deductions to consider if you receive a Form 1099-MISC, which is typically received by self-employed individuals and small-business owners.
 Keith Hall, a tax adviser for the Annapolis Junction, Maryland-based National Association for the Self-Employed, suggests keeping meticulous track of every single business expense, no matter how small.
 This includes office supplies and meals with clients.
 It also includes expenses that are easy to miss, even if you have a separate business account, including mileage of car trips to the office supplies store and restaurants.